-On December 9, 1992 The Kitchen premiered Agrippa (the book of the dead) with a one-time performance known as “The Transmission.”
-Agrippa is a multimedia work of art that was a collaboration between author William Gibson and artist Dennis Ashbaugh.
-The work has several components, including a tattered looking artist’s book by Ashbaugh in which a 300-line poem by Gibson is inscribed, which was published in limited edition in 1992.
+On December 9, 1992, The Kitchen premiered Agrippa (the book of the dead), with a one-time performance known as “The Transmission.”
+Agrippa was a multimedia work of art that was a collaboration between author William Gibson and artist Dennis Ashbaugh.
+The work had several components, including a tattered looking artist’s book by Ashbaugh, in which a three-hundred-line poem by Gibson is inscribed, which was published in a limited edition in 1992.
 Once the books were exposed to the air the poem would slowly fade because of photosensitive chemicals applied to the editions.
-The performance at The Kitchen was an incomplete reading by musician Robert Ashley, which was simultaneously transmitted to several other sites across the country.
+The performance at The Kitchen included an incomplete reading by musician Robert Ashley, which was simultaneously transmitted to several other sites across the country.
 Agrippa was influential for several reasons; it challenged the idea that art objects are necessarily permanent and meant to be preserved, while also expanding the use of electronic media.